Clinch fighting

-Clinch fighting is the part of stand-up fighting where the combatants are grappling in a clinch, typically using clinch holds.
+Clinch fighting or trapping is the part of stand-up fighting where the combatants are grappling in a clinch, typically using clinch holds.
 Clinching the opponent can be used to eliminate the opponent's effective usage of some kicks, punches, and melee weapons.
 The clinch can also be used as a medium to switch from stand-up fighting to ground fighting by using takedowns, throws or sweeps.

-Clinch fighting is emphasized in both sport martial arts, such as wrestling, judo, Muay Thai, Lethwei, sambo, Brazilian Jiu-Jitsu, Kenpō and Sumo, as well as martial arts geared more towards self-defense, such as Wing Chun, Aikido, and Hapkido.
+Clinch fighting is emphasized in both striking martial arts, such as Kun Khmer, Muay Thai, Lethwei, Boxing, and Sanda, as well as grappling martial arts, such as Wrestling, Judo, Sumo, Sambo and Brazilian Jiu-Jitsu.

 In combat sports

 Clinch fighting is the primary focus of many combat sports such as wrestling and it is also a fundamental part of amateur wrestling, sambo, Muay Thai, Lethwei and mixed martial arts.
 The nature of the clinch during fighting depends on the rules involved in the different sports.
 Muay Thai puts much emphasis on strikes from the clinch, while judo focuses on throws.
 The rule common to all these forms is the allowance for the grappling necessary to form a clinch.
 Other combat sports like boxing or Taekwondo only allow clinching for a short time or do not allow it at all.
 If clinching is disallowed, the clinching fighter will be issued a warning, or the referee will restart the fight from a distance.